8Sided Blog

 Regular readers of the blog know I have an increasingly complicated relationship with social media (don’t we all).
 I’m trying my best not to add value to platforms owned by companies that I disagree with ethically.
 I wrote about this struggle here.
 And more recently here.

-Going forward, I plan to only use the corporate social media sites solely through remote posting and only posting updates about the blog and my projects (like new label releases).
+That said, I will use the corporate social media sites, but solely through remote posting and only posting updates about the blog and my projects.
 The goal is not to have to visit those blasted sites at all but still exploit their reach to bring people to this site.
 I’ll post using Publer (the best tool for this IMO — and, yes, that’s an affiliate link), and said posts would be about new things on the blog, with links sending folks here, hopefully decreasing their time spent on social media just a tad.
 One does what one can.

-I’ve also plunged headfirst into Mastodon, and I have to admit I’m liking it quite a bit.
-The engagement and good vibes are refreshingly … old-school.
+If you’d like to get social with yours truly, Mastodon is my primary mode of transportation.
+Come on in, the water’s fine.
 Don’t believe anyone who tells you it’s complicated or weird.
 Find me here, and feel free to reach out if you need any pointers.
 Ernie Smith’s excellent ‘pop-up’ series about Mastodon is a great start if you’d like to learn more, too.

 Want to ease yourself out of social media and algorithm-guided content?
 You should use an RSS reader!